HayerLab/Jessica-Code/README.md

 ## Cell Segmentation

 ### Pre-requisite
 You must have the Cellpose library installed prior to running any cell segmentation code.
-For details on how to install Cellpose, please see [Cellpose GitHub Repository](https://github.com/MouseLand/cellpose).
+For details on how to install Cellpose, please see [Cellpose GitHub Repository](https://github.com/MouseLand/cellpose) and follow the instructions for local installation.

 ### General Workflow